vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ## <a id="diff">7) Differential analysis</a>

 The [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) package for the [R language](https://www.r-project.org/) can be used to make a differential analysis of the coverage of different regions of the genome (genes, Transcription Elements, etc.) by aligned reads.
-The following packages also need to be loaded for some of code examples: [gplots](https://cran.r-project.org/web/packages/gplots/), [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html), [ggplot2](https://ggplot2.tidyverse.org/).
+The following packages also need to be loaded for some of the code examples: [gplots](https://cran.r-project.org/web/packages/gplots/), [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html), [ggplot2](https://ggplot2.tidyverse.org/).

 ### 7.1) Multiple maps coverage

-Before going to R, the coverage of regions of interest by aligned reads must be cmpuuted.
-This can be done for multiple maps at once using the [bedtools multicov](https://bedtools.readthedocs.io/en/latest/content/tools/multicov.html) command.
+Before going to R, the read coverage of regions of interest (genes, TEs, etc.) by aligned reads must be computed.
+This can be done for multiple samples at once using the [bedtools multicov](https://bedtools.readthedocs.io/en/latest/content/tools/multicov.html) command.

-Only the regions which have been marked in the [peak annotation](#annotation) are relevant and thus the coverage only needs to be measured on a `.bed` file of the regions marked on at least one sample.
+Only the regions which have been marked in the [peak annotation](#annotation) are relevant and thus the coverage only needs to be measured on a `.bed` file of the regions marked on at least one sample (produced in the last step of the peak annotation).

 **Example bedtools multicov command:**
 ```shell